Genomicsplc/variantkey/README.md

 make help
 ```

-To build all the VriantKey versions inside a Docker container (requires Docker):
+To build all the VariantKey versions inside a Docker container (requires Docker):

 ```
 make dbuild